Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Fingerprinting

 \item Each segment of $p$ has length at least $1$.

 \item The diameter of $p$ is at most some number $d_{\max}$.

 \item The polygon $p$ is \emph{fat} in the following sense.
-For any two points $v,w$ on different and non-neighbouring segments of $p$, we have $\|vw\|\geq \mu\mydef 1/100$. \end{itemize}
+For any two points $v,w$ on different and non-neighbouring segments of $p$, we have $\|vw\|\geq \tau\mydef 1/100$. \end{itemize}

-Recall that the slack $\slack$ is the area of $\cont$ minus the total area of the pieces $\p$.

-In Section~\ref{sec:curvedPolygons}, we will show that the results developed in the following for polygonal pieces also hold when the pieces are allowed to be curved polygons (provided that the curvature is sufficiently small and the curved part of each segment is sufficiently short).
+In \Cref{sec:curvedPolygons}, we will show that the results developed in the following for polygonal pieces also hold when the pieces are allowed to be curved polygons (provided that the curvature is sufficiently small and the segments do not curve within distance $1$ from the corners).